hieudoanm/node.js/packages/python.org/data/machine-learning/supervised/employee-salaries/final.md

                 Data Engineer               SE                 RO               GB      1        0.10      76833.0        76833.0
                 Data Engineer               SE                 MX               MX      1        0.10      33511.0        33511.0
                Data Scientist               EN                 US               DE      1        0.10      50000.0        50000.0

-    /var/folders/jh/z981c7zj0vz0gmyfc8mhdxdr0000gn/T/ipykernel_11047/3461952642.py:5: FutureWarning: The default of observed=False is deprecated and will be changed to True in a future version of pandas.
-Pass observed=False to retain current behavior or observed=True to adopt the future default and silence this warning. salaries_data_frame.groupby(